mariadb-corporation/mariadb-connector-python/doc/source/faq.rst

    - Check if your distribution can be upgraded to a more recent version of |MCC|, which fits the requirements.
    - If your distribution doesn't provide a recent version of |MCC|, check the |MCDP|, which provides latest versions for the major distributions.
-   - If none of the above will work for, build and install |MCC| from source.
+   - If none of the above will work for you, build and install |MCC| from source.

 .. collapse:: OSError: mariadb_config not found.